AmpyFin/Val/README.md

 - **Compose tried to pull an image:**
   Our `docker-compose.yml` builds locally for both services and uses the same image (`ampyfin/val:dev`).

+- **Weights showing as 0.5/0.5 for all stocks:**
+  Check that your adapters are providing `net_margin` data.
+The system falls back to default weights when margin data is unavailable.

 ---